Aadv1k/deimos/README.md

   Transformations:
-    rotate            Rotate the image by `sigma` deg. scale             Scale the image by sigma factor.
+    rotate            Rotate the image by `sigma` deg. scale             Scale the image by sigma factor. shear, skew       Shear or skew the image at both axis by sigma factor.

 Other Commands:
     gray              Convert image to grayscale.